llpeterson/e2e/rpc.md

 [Figure 4](#implicitAckTimeline), the reply message serves to acknowledge the request message, and a subsequent request acknowledges the preceding reply.
-Note that we saw a very similar approach—called *concurrent logical channels*—in a later section as a way to improve on the performance of a stop-and-wait reliability mechanism.
+Note that we saw a very similar approach—called *concurrent logical channels*—in an earlier section as a way to improve on the performance of a stop-and-wait reliability mechanism.

 <figure class="line">